 Explore and compare homes from the 17th C and the 1940s/50s

 At Ely Museum – Homes when our grandparents were children: Explore a 1950s kitchen and compare it with kitchens today.
 Do the washing with a tub and a mangle, try out old-fashioned gadgets, lay the table and join in a 1950s picnic tea.

 At Oliver Cromwell House – Homes in the C17th: Explore the house and especially the kitchen.
 Dress up in clothes from the 17th century and try out pastimes of the day.
 Details about the house

 History, drama & citizenship for KS2 with re–enactors.

 Ely Museum is housed in the Old Gaol and in this workshop we revisit the stories of the 1816 Littleport rioters, many of whom were held at the gaol when their demands for " a living wage " to feed hungry families erupted into violence.
-Six were hanged and others transported to Botany Bay.
+Five were hanged and others transported to Botany Bay.

 This session is led by costumed re-enactors and uses role–play.
 Children witness the emotional last conversation between one of the condemned rioters and his wife, before later questioning one of the magistrates who helped to end his life.
 This is followed by group discussion and thought tunnel.
 Examine objects from the old gaol, look at archives & records from the trials and learn about hangings and harsh conditions in a 19th century prison.